-Cornwall throws up incredible, multifarious scenes and the Greek seems to have fallen very much in love with it.
+Cornwall throws up these quite incredible, multifarious scenes, and the Greek seems to have fallen very much in love with it.

-I stand in front of, hiding, some of the heartbreaking sad handwritten “gone but not forgotten” signs as I realise that I’ve taken her to another popular suicide spot, and we continue north, hitting the superhighway in this part of the world: the minuscular A30.
+I stand in front of – hiding – some of the heartbreaking sad handwritten “gone but not forgotten” signs though.
+And I realise that I’ve taken Passepartout to another popular suicide spot.

 We carry on over wild, austere Dartmoor, find the A30, lose it again and end up in the small town of Tiverton.

-Before leaving I take a visit to the lavatories, and find a wizened, spindly, moustached man trying with great effort to pull his stuck, quite enormous wife, up off the toilet.
+Before leaving ‘Mallards’ I take a visit to the lavatories.
+I find a wizened, spindly, moustached man trying with great effort to pull his stuck, quite enormous wife, up off the toilet.

-A steep drop of a road into a horseshoe harbour at the bottom, picturesque cottages lining the sides.
-No cars are allowed on the cobbled road, instead we see goods – and people – travelling up and down on sledges, watched by impassive donkeys.
+A steep drop of a road into a horseshoe harbour at the bottom, cottages lining the sides.
+No cars are allowed on the cobbled road.
+Instead we see goods – and people – travelling up and down on sledges, watched by impassive donkeys.